-- Prepare, structure and deliver analysis resulting from detailed review of case studies. - Apply frameworks to various scenarios. - Prepare, structure and deliver results and outcomes in team environments. - Balance a team approach to analysis while utilising individual skills.
-Be able to prepare and present a "pitch" to stakeholders.
+- Prepare, structure and deliver analysis resulting from detailed review of case studies. - Apply frameworks to various scenarios. - Prepare, structure and deliver results and outcomes in team environments.

 - Perform various roles in team tasks, identify their individual skills and apply them productively. - Deliver oral and written presentations in a business context in a professional and competent manner to peers.